4 Reasons to Earn a Music Degree

 Those aren't very lucrative options, are they?
 If only there were a place that accumulated like-minded individuals with a strong passion for music.
 I'm sure you see where we are going with this.

-By earning a music degree, another major benefit is the environment that you're learning in.
+By earning a degree in music, another major benefit is the environment that you're learning in.
 We already touched on the studios and equipment, but what about your peers?

-If you are a guitarist and want a truly talented musician to sing over your chords or riffs, there is an incredibly high probability you'll have an amazing vocalist at your school that is dying to sing over original music.
+If you are a guitarist and would like a truly talented musician to sing over your chords or riffs, there is an incredibly high probability you'll have at least one amazing vocalist at your school that is dying to sing over original music.
 If you are more interested in music production, chances are you will have countless musicians at your fingertips to collaborate with.

 If you don't think a college environment is great for meeting musicians and starting long-term projects or bands, check this out.